yoomimoomi/ultimate-wishlist/README.md

     - View the total cost of all WishTree entries
     - Search up tags/name of an item

-Note: Can't be used on Safari, use Google Chrome.
+Note: Tags can’t be used on Safari, use Google Chrome.

 Access the website:
 https://yoomimoomi.github.io/ultimate-wishlist/